--Software components provide a vehicle for software artifacts reuse, and thereby may be used at all the levels of the software life cycle: analysis, design, implementation, and deployment.

--Hence, there are various kinds of software components:

-Conceptual components: components at the analysis and design level.
+- -Software components provide a vehicle for software artifacts reuse, and thereby may be used at all the levels of the software life cycle: analysis, design, implementation, and deployment. - -Hence, there are various kinds of software components: - Conceptual components: components at the analysis and design level - Implementation components: development work product components such as source code files, data files etc. - Deployment components: involved in an executable system, such as dynamic libraries and executables;

-Higher Harder States: Here the source of t

-Deployment components: involved in an executable system, such as dynamic libraries and executables.

--Components may also exist at different levels of abstraction:

-÷Functional abstraction: the component implements a single function such as a mathematical function.
-The provides interface is the function.

-Casual groupings: the component is a collection of loosely related entities that might be data declarations, functions etc.

-÷Data abstractions: the component represents a data abstraction or class in an OO language; the provides interface consists of operations to create, modify and access the data.

-Cluster abstractions: the component is a group of related classes that work together (called framework); the provides interface is the composition of the provides interfaces of the objects involved.

-System abstraction: the component is an entire self-contained system (also called COTS product); the provides interface is an API defined to allow programs to access the system commands and operations.
+- -Components may also exist at different levels of abstraction: - Functional abstraction: the component implements a single function such as a mathematical function.
+The provides interface is the function. - Casual groupings: the component is a collection of loosely related entities that might be data declarations, functions etc. - Data abstractions: the component represents a data abstraction or class in an OO language; the provides interface consists of operations to create, modify and access the data. - Cluster abstractions: the component is a group of related classes that work together (called framework); the provides interface is the composition of the provides interfaces of the objects involved. - System abstraction: the component is an entire self-contained system (also called COTS product); the provides interface is an API defined to allow programs to access the system commands and operations.

+Constructs
--Principal constructs used in software component modeling: Component: complex, and physical objects that interact with their environments through one or more ports.

-÷Port: boundary object that implements some of the interfaces through which a component interacts with its surroundings.

-Connector: abstraction for communication channels that interconnect two or more ports of components.

-÷Roles: boundary object that implements the interfaces through which a connector interacts with its surroundings.

-÷Protocol: defines the valid sequence of messages between connected ports
+- -Principal constructs used in software component modeling: - Component: complex, and physical objects that interact with their environments through one or more ports. - •Port: boundary object that implements some of the interfaces through which a component interacts with its surroundings. - Connector: abstraction for communication channels that interconnect two or more ports. of components. - Roles: boundary object that implements some of the interfaces through which a connector interacts with its surroundings. - Protocol: defines the valid sequence of messages between connected ports